MakeSchool-Tutorials/Habitual-Swift4/P06-Adding-a-Collection-View/content.md

 Next, we will allow our users to select an image from the collection view of their choosing and that image will be highlighted

-Lastly, once the user is done with selecting their image, we will have a button that will allow them to pick a photo and to transition to the
+Lastly, once the user is done with selecting their image, we will have a button that will allow them to pick a photo and to transition to the confrimation screen.

 Lets get to it!